null

 Looking like perfect Lilliputian watermelons for a dollhouse, Cucamelon is a tiny tangy bite-sized treasure that easily matches the crunch of pretzels or chips.
 When mature, the 1" long light-green tiny watermelon-like fruit has a white, crisp, and crunchy flesh with a slight lemony tartness.

 Its unique flavors, rampant and pest-free growth coupled with an almost embarrassing productivity have made this ancient vining vegetable a darling of home gardeners and chefs alike.
+Don't let their unique appearance fool you, cucamelons are surprisingly easy to grow.
+If you've ever grown cucumbers, you can handle these vigorous vining plants.
+They're naturally pest and disease resistant, and especially love warm weather.

 One person described them as, "Cucumber with a bit of watermelon rind and a squeeze of lemon juice."